corymosiman12/ARPA-E-Sensor/DATATRANSFER.md

 We tell the antsle which database we want backed up, since when, and where we want to save the backup.
 We will do this first locally on the antlet, then transfer the backup to our external disk.
 1. ssh into the `InfluxDB` antsle

-2. Make a directory for where to store the backup: `$ mkdir test5_influx`.
+2. Make a directory for where to store the backup: `$ mkdir testxx_influx`.
 - I have just been making directories based on the test number I have been doing so far.
 This should correspond to an experiment number or the like when we get into actually doing this for real.

 3. Create the backup of the hpd_mobile database: